top of page

 2. Manually set the desired settings.

-3. Inspect the PLIST file to see what attribute-key value pairs were used.
-The PLIST file will most likely be saved to ~/Library/Preferences or /Library/Preferences.
+3. Inspect the PLIST file to see what key-value pairs were used.
+The PLIST file will most likely be saved in one of the following folders:

 Deploying PLIST Files